-Loyola University New Orleans College of Law’s Career Development and Law Practice Center is a member of the Brigham Young University J. Reuban Clark Law School Career Services Intercollegiate Job Bank.
+Loyola University New Orleans College of Law’s Career Development Office is a member of the Brigham Young University J. Reuban Clark Law School Career Services Intercollegiate Job Bank.
 Through the BYU Intercollegiate Job Bank, Loyola University New Orleans College of Law Alumni have access to position listings from more than 100 law schools.
 The job bank is password protected.

 Loyola Students + Alumni: Instructions for Requesting Reciprocity